LeonardN516/FIREBOY-and-WATERGIRL/README.md

 # FIREBOY-and-WATERGIRL

-- created a copy of Fireboy and Watergirl game in Nios-5 assembly C code.
+- Created a copy of Fireboy and Watergirl game in Nios-5 assembly C code.
-- utilized VGA buffers and FPGA connections(speakers and keyboard)
+- Ctilized VGA buffers and FPGA connections(speakers and keyboard)
-- created an interactive map using pixle arrays
+- Created an interactive map using pixle arrays